OCamlPro/alt-ergo/sources/INSTALL.md

   1. Compile with "make fm-simplex"

-  2. Install with "make install-fm-simplex"
+  2. Install with "make install"

 #### The profiler plugin